Pedro-Beirao/mindcuber-python/README.md

 ```

-If it doesnt work, try the manual setup.

-Don't be afraid to open an *issue*.
+If it doesnt work, don't be afraid to open an *issue*.

 ## Dependecies